remy-abergel/linear-superres/c/README.md

 | `error_prediction`     | [`error-prediction_kernel.c`](src/error-prediction_kernel.c) | compute the error amplification map A defined in Equation (41) and the predicted MSE and PSNR (46) associated to the least-squares reconstruction |
 | `sharpening`           | [`sharpening_kernel.c`](src/sharpening_kernel.c)             | apply the sharpening enhancement post-processing to a super-resolved image using (58)                                                             |

-### Description of the Command line interface source files of the software
+### Description of the Command line interface source files of the package

 | SOURCE FILE                                              | TYPE  | CONTENT / PURPOSE                                                             | RELATED PARTS OF THE COMPANION ARTICLE                                                            |
 |----------------------------------------------------------|-------|-------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------|